AI & Agents

 Building intelligent applications usually requires stitching together multiple tools.
 You deploy external storage for files, build pipelines to extract text, push everything through an embedding model, and index the vectors in a separate database.
 This setup introduces architectural complexity and latency.
-The Fast.io Semantic Search API fixes this by running vector-based searches against workspace files natively.
-Upload a document to an intelligence-enabled workspace, and the system automatically parses, chunks, embeds, and indexes the content.
-You don't need any external infrastructure.
+Fastio semantic search runs against workspace files natively.
+Upload a document to a workspace with intelligence enabled, and Fastio builds an AI summary and a meaning index.
+Query that index with GET https://api.fast.io/current/workspace/{workspace_id}/ai/search/, or run content search with GET https://api.fast.io/current/workspace/{workspace_id}/storage/search/?search_in=content.
+Content matches the AI summary and meaning index, not a raw scan of file bytes.
+You do not need any external vector infrastructure.

-Moving to native vectorization changes how developers build.
-Instead of managing discrete services, your application talks to a single workspace endpoint.
+Moving to native meaning search changes how developers build.
+Instead of managing discrete services, your application talks to one workspace.
 Fewer moving parts means fewer bugs and no synchronization failures.
 Development teams get to market faster and spend less time on maintenance when building Retrieval-Augmented Generation workflows or knowledge retrieval systems.
-You skip the extraction pipelines and let your AI agents query the meaning of documents right after they are uploaded.
-Replacing custom storage and vector databases lets queries execute in milliseconds against your source of truth.
+Skip the extraction pipelines and let Ripley, the built-in RAG agent, answer questions about documents after they are uploaded.
+Replacing custom storage and vector databases lets you query the meaning of files in the same workspace that holds the source of truth.

 Enabling Intelligence Mode on Your Workspace